 How much does eating out in New Zealand cost?

-The prices of food in restaurants in New Zealand will vary significantly, but you can expect to pay anywhere between $NZ25 to $NZ35 for a breakfast in a restaurant and around $NZ50 – $NZ80 per person for dinner, plus drinks.
+The prices of food in restaurants in New Zealand will vary from place to place.
+Per person, you can expect to pay anywhere between NZ$25 – NZ$35 (USD $14-$20) for breakfast in a restaurant and around $NZ50 – $NZ80 (USD $29 – $45) for dinner, plus drinks.

-You can find cheaper meals if you check out some of the great international cuisine here, such as Korean, Chinese and Japanese (sushi is surprisingly affordable).
+You can find more reasonably priced meals if you check out some of the great international cuisine here, such as Korean, Chinese and Japanese (sushi is surprisingly affordable).

-There are also several common fast-food chains, such as Burger King or McDonalds as well as sandwich shops and fish and chip shops.
+There are also several common fast-food chains, such as Burger King or McDonalds, Subway as well as the famous New Zealand fish and chip shops.

 Our favourite restaurants in Auckland

-As our biggest city, and first stop for many people on their trip to New Zealand, there are so many great restaurants, cafes and food trucks to discover.
+As our biggest city, and the first stop for many people on their trip to New Zealand, there are so many great restaurants, cafes and food experiences to discover.

 Many of Auckland’s best restaurants are within walking distance of the central city.
 Particular areas to try are Viaduct Harbour, the newer Wynard Quarter and Ponsonby Road, just to name a few.